 Hiccups are nothing to fret over and do not require any special action on your part.

-If your chinchilla squeaks when touched in a slow and calm demeanor than you need to keep doing what you are doing.
+If your chinchilla squeaks when touched in a slow and calm demeanor then you need to keep doing what you are doing.

-This almost 100% means that they are beginning to trust or do trust you and are enjoying being handled by you and interacting with you.
+This almost always means that they trust you and are enjoying being handled by you and interacting with you.

-If it is a persistent squeak or even turns into a bark then you need to either put your chinchilla back into the cage or stop handling your chinchilla in the manner you are currently handling them.
+If it is more of a persistent squeak, or even turns into a bark, then you need to either put your chinchilla back into the cage or stop handling your chinchilla in the manner you are currently handling it.

 Overall, my chinchilla squeaks often when I touch her and is always calm.

-It is almost always when she is jumping on my lap, shoulders, or head or when being petted by myself during playtime.
+It is almost always when she is jumping on my lap, shoulders, or head or when I pet her during playtime.

-Another chinchilla sound and noise not to worry about and indicates you are doing a great job with your chinchilla.
+In other words, this is another chinchilla noise you do not need to worry about.
+It indicates you are doing a great job with your chinchilla.
+Keep it up.

 Another common sound you may hear at one point or another is the sounds a mother chinchilla and the baby chinchilla will make with one another.

 Most commonly, this occurs when the baby chinchilla is investigating the mother chinchilla and sniffing her with nose to nose contact.